Israeli PM: World powers must 'wake up' on Iran nuclear deal - WTMJ

 He appeared to be referring to incendiary balloons launched from Gaza in recent days that have set fields ablaze inside Israel.
 Last week, Israel launched airstrikes on two occasions in response to the balloons sent by activists mobilized by Hamas.

 Last month’s Gaza war was halted by an informal cease-fire.
-Egyptian mediators have met with Israeli and Hamas officials in recent weeks to try and shore it up, but there has been no apparent progress on Hamas’ main demand, the lifting of an Israeli-Egyptian blockade imposed on the territory when it seized power from rival Palestinian forces in 2007.
+Egyptian mediators have met with Israeli and Hamas officials in recent weeks to try and shore it up.
+Hamas is demanding the lifting of an Israeli-Egyptian blockade imposed on the territory when it seized power from rival Palestinian forces in 2007.

 Israel says the blockade is needed to keep Hamas from importing military resources, while the Palestinians and human rights groups view it as collective punishment of the territory’s more than 2 million Palestinian residents.